 Following some basic principles can help to ensure that your breath remains fresh.
 In this blog post, Dr. Tamo of Dentitry@1881 outlines some important factors in keeping your breath fresh.
 Occasionally, bad breath can be a sign of a more serious condition.
-So, Dr. Tamo wanted to share with you and her patients these principals to help maintain a healthy mouth and fresh breath.
+So, Dr. Tamo wanted to share with you and her patients these principles to help maintain a healthy mouth and fresh breath.

 - TAKE GOOD CARE OF YOUR TEETH!